-Heat oil in a small pan and sautee the tuna, stirring often, until tuna is heated through and very slightly browned.
-Take pan off the heat.
+Heat oil in a small pan and sauté the tuna, stirring often, until tuna is heated through and very slightly browned.
+Take the pan off the heat.

 Heat a griddle over high heat and place the tortillas on it.
 Heat the tortillas, turning once or twice in the process, until they are very hot.

 Serve tacos immediately.
-Offer the Mexican table sauce, bottled hot sauce, or other condiments of your choice.
+Offer Mexican table sauce, bottled hot sauce, or other condiments of your choice.

-As with most Mexican foods, this recipe can always be amped up with some chile.
-Sautee some fresh diced jalapeño or serrano chile in the oil before adding the tuna, or add some chopped canned chipotle pepper (or just the adobo liquid from the can).
-If you have leftover rajas or some spicy pickled carrots, those are good chopped up and stirred in, as well.
+- As with most Mexican foods, this recipe can always be amped up with some chile.
+Sauté some fresh diced jalapeño or serrano chile in the oil before adding the tuna, or add some chopped canned chipotle pepper (or just the adobo liquid from the can).
+If you have leftover rajas or some spicy pickled carrots, those are well chopped up and stirred in, as well.

 - Sauté some vegetables in the oil before you add the tuna.
 Try diced bell pepper or celery, or shredded carrots.
 Frozen mixed veggies (the kind with peas, carrots, and corn kernels) also work well here.
 Another option: leftover diced cooked vegetables such as green beans, asparagus or nopales.